Big Booster Seat Packs Lots of Extras

 We switched our first kid to a booster seat last summer when he was five years old.
 He had outgrown his previous convertible style car seat by height, as the shell no longer reached to the top of his ears even in the highest setting.
 We waited as long as possible to make the switch.

 We did a ton of research, as unlike with infant and convertible seats, I had limited experience with booster seats.
 After comparing ratings and measurements, we settled on the popular Graco Nautilus 80 Elite 3 in 1 booster seat.
+(UPDATE: This particular booster seat is no longer available.)
 It goes from a five point harness booster seat, to a highback seat belt positioner, and finally can transform into a backless booster that positions only the lap portion of a seat belt.

 It also comes with a built-in cup holder which my son loves.
 In addition to the cup holder, it offers two storage spaces for kid things.
 That’s code for those spaces constantly fill with trash and other kid debris, but my kid does love them.
 The big chunky arm rests (which can make it hard to install right beside other seats) give him tons of places to stash stuff.